tnkhanh/discover-analyzer/docs/development.md

     opam install merlin ocp-indent
     ```

-  + Use `ocamlformat`: general, can indent comments, (but somehow very slow).
+  + Use `ocamlformat`: general, can indent comments, (slower, but RECOMMENDED).

     ```sh
-    opam install ocaml-lsp-server merlin ocamlformat
+    opam install ocaml-lsp-server merlin ocamlformat ocamlformat-rpc
     ```

     Configuration is stored at `.ocamlformat` and `.ocamlformat-ignore` at the